twbs/bootstrap/docs/layout/grid.md

 ---
 layout: docs
 title: Grid system
-description: Learn about and use Bootstrap's powerful mobile-first grid system for building layouts of all shapes and sizes.
+description: Documentation and examples for using Bootstrap's powerful, responsive, and mobile-first grid system.
 group: layout
 ---